Kareem Abdul-Jabbar falls and breaks hip at Los Angeles concert

 The NBA Hall of Famer was attending a show Friday night when he was injured.
 Paramedics at the undisclosed venue responded and the 76-year-old was taken to Ronald Reagan UCLA Medical Center.

-His business partner, Deborah Morales, declined to provide a further update Saturday and referred only to a statement posted on Abdul-Jabbar’s account on X, formerly known as Twitter.
+His business partner, Deborah Morales, declined to provide a further update Saturday and referred only to a statement posted on Abdul-Jabbar’s social media.

 “We are all deeply appreciative of all the support for Kareem,” it said.